oliverwm1/standing-travelling-decomp/README.md

 Introduction
 ------------

 The routines included in this repository implement the spectral decomposition defined in Watt-Meyer and Kushner (JAS, 2015).
 This decomposition takes in two-dimensional data (usually time versus longitude), applies a 2D discrete Fourier transform, and then further separates the Fourier coefficients into standing and travelling components.
-The details of the method are described in the above-referenced article.
+The details of the method are described in the above-referenced article, which can be found here: https://doi.org/10.1175/JAS-D-14-0214.1

 Description of contents